 • Season tickets to nearby amusement parks or water parks

-• Community pool passes for the entire summer
+• Community pool passes for the family (plus water toys or floats)

 • Annual membership at a local children’s museum, aquarium, or zoo